Supertext/evaluation_deepl_supertext/README.md

 If you use our code or data, please cite our [paper](https://arxiv.org/abs/2502.02577):

     @misc{flueckiger-etal-2025-comparison,
-        title = "A comparison of translation performance between DeepL and Supertext", author = {Flückiger, Alex  and
+        title={A comparison of translation performance between DeepL and Supertext}, author={Alex Flückiger and Chantal Amrhein and Tim Graf and Frédéric Odermatt and Martin Pömsl and Philippe Schläpfer and Florian Schottmann and Samuel Läubli}, year={2025},
-        Amrhein, Chantal  and
-        Graf, Tim and
-        Schläpfer, Philippe and
-        Schottmann, Florian  and
-        Läubli, Samuel},
-        year={2025},
         eprint={2502.02577},
         archivePrefix={arXiv},